Cloudmersive/Cloudmersive.APIClient.Java/docs/FaceApi.md

 <a name="faceDetectGender"></a>
 # **faceDetectGender**
-> GenderDetectionResult faceDetectGender(imageFile)
+> AgeDetectionResult faceDetectGender(imageFile)

 Detect the gender of people in an image

 Identify the gender, position, and size of human faces in an image, along with a recognition confidence level.
 People in the image should be facing the camera.
+Input image should be a PNG or JPG.
+Consumes 20 API calls.

 ### Example
 ```java